 College Level Examination Program (CLEP)

-For additional CLEP information, including available tests, Kent State course equivalents and test dates, visit the Office of Academic Engagement and Degree Completion’s CLEP website.
+For additional CLEP information, including available tests, Kent State course equivalents and test dates, visit the Office of University Advising and Testing’s website.
 Refer to the Alternative Credit-Testing Eligibility policy at the end of this section for more regulations on earning credit through testing.

 College Tech Prep (CTP)